mw439/A02/README.md

   - Linux/Unix
   - Windows
   - MacOS
 - Understand that it is required to download Git to fully optimize the use with Github Desktop.
-(If you download GitHub Desktop it will also download the latest version of Git aswell)
+(If you download GitHub Desktop it will also download the latest version of Git - only if you don't have it already - )
 - For more details on installing Git please visit the website below:
 - https://git-scm.com/book/en/v2/Getting-Started-Installing-Git